dimafeng/dimafeng.github.io/_posts/2016-8-1-testcontainers-selenium.markdown

 * You know how to use SBT
 * You use scala 2.11
 * You run all of these on java >8
+* You have docker installed on your machine

 If all of those points are true then we're ready to write some code.